“Child Shall Die One Hundred Years Old”

-“No more shall an infant from there live but a few days, nor an old man who has not fulfilled his days; for the child shall die one hundred years old, but the sinner being one hundred years old shall be accursed” (Isaiah 65:20 NKJV).
+“No more shall an infant from there live but a few days, nor an old man who has not fulfilled his days; for the child shall die one hundred years old, but the sinner being one hundred years old shall be accursed” (Isaiah 65:20).

-Isaiah is using poetic language here, therefore, a literal meaning can’t be derived from his passage.
-Here is another translation from the “Message Bible” that gives a clearer understanding to his passage: “No more babies dying in the cradle, or old people who don’t enjoy a full lifetime; One-hundredth birthdays will be considered normal – anything less will seem like a cheat.”
+Isaiah is using poetic language, therefore, a literal meaning can’t be derived from his passage.
+Here is another translation from the “Message Bible” that gives a clearer understanding to this passage: “No more babies dying in the cradle, or old people who don’t enjoy a full lifetime; One-hundredth birthdays will be considered normal – anything less will seem like a cheat.”

 In His service,